StephanLW/iMievHacked/readme.md

 | Steering wheel position             | degrees   | 236  | (byte(0) * 256 + byte(1) - 4096) / 30.0                         | 1     |
 | Windshield wipers             | on/off   | 424  | byte(1) bit 8                         | 1     |

+## Hacking/Customisation

+### Change Charging Voltage
+If you want to change the maximum charging-voltage, you can use the "cell maximum voltage" for that.
+It seems as if the charger gets the charging current command from the ECU and alway tries to charge to 4.1 volt on the max cell.
+If you only want to charge till 3.9 Volt, you can use the can bridge and change the "cell maximum voltage" by using
+`code`